Michael Rose (British Army officer): Military career

 Rose was General Officer Commanding North East District and Commander 2nd Infantry Division based in York from 30 October 1989 to 30 September 1991, During this period he was promoted major general.
 Between 1991 and 8 April 1993 he served as Commandant of the Staff College, Camberley, following which he was promoted lieutenant general on 17 May 1993, and knighted as a Knight Commander of the Order of the Bath.
 From 26 April 1993 to 1994, Rose served as Commander UK Field Army and Inspector-General of the Territorial Army.

-From 24 January 1994 to 23 January 1995 he was Commander, United Nations Protection Force, Bosnia-Herzegovina.
+Rose was Commander, United Nations Protection Force in Bosnia-Herzegovina from 24 January 1994 to 23 January 1995.
 His service in this period was recognised on 5 May 1995 when he was awarded the Distinguished Service Order.
 On 14 March 1995 Rose resumed his appointment as Commander UK Field Army, and on 10 May 1995 became Honorary Colonel of the Oxford University Officer Training Corps.
 Rose became Adjutant-General on 7 July 1995, and Aide-de-Camp General to The Queen on 9 September 1995, in which role he served until 31 August 1997.

 Rose was appointed Colonel of the Regiment of the Coldstream Guards on 23 August 1999.
 On 10 March 2000 his tenure as Honorary Colonel of the Oxford University Officer Training Corps came to a conclusion, and he was succeeded by General Sir Roger Wheeler.

-He was called as a witness by Serbia and Montenegro in a case held at the International Court of Justice.
+Rose was called as a witness by Serbia and Montenegro in a case held at the International Court of Justice.